awesome-schedule/plannable/docs/Backend Specification.md

     "message": "...", // reason for failure.
 If success, can put anything here "profiles": [ // if the name field of the request is missing, this should be a list of all profiles.
 Otherwise, this should be a list of 1 profile corresponding to the name and version given.
         {
+            "versions": [
+                {
+                    /** number of milliseconds since Unix epoch */ "modified": 1609794572021,
+                    /** User Agent from the Http Header */ "userAgent": "Mozilla/5.0 (Windows NT 10.0; Win64; x64) AppleWebKit/537.36 (KHTML, like Gecko) Chrome/87.0.4280.88 Safari/537.36",
+                    /** the version number */
+                    "version": 1
+                },
+                ...
-            "versions": [1, 2, 3, ...], // keys of all historical versions for this profile.
+            ], // keys of all historical versions for this profile.
 They can be used as the "version" field to query historical profiles
             "profile": "..." // the body of the profile corresponding to the queried version.
 It should be the latest profile if the version number is missing
         }
     ]